matrixx567/MassSpectraPlot/README.rst

    :alt: Documentation Status

-Plotting mass spectra with Matplotlib
+Plotting mass spectra with Matplotlib.
 The project provides a package to plot high-quality mass spectra for scientific papers and thesis.

-The input data for the spectra can be exported from Bruker Daltonics DataAnalysis File -> Export -> Mass Spectrum -> Save as simple x-y ASCII File (\*.xy)

 Required Software
 ---------------------------------------------------------------------